 Your mortgage isn't just the loan principal.
 A typical monthly mortgage payment includes:

 Lenders often approve mortgages that total 2 to 2.5 times your gross annual income.
-However, your credit score, existing debt, and financial history can shift this range.
+Your credit score, existing debt, and financial history can all shift this range.

 Let's talk about your specific goals.
 Contact the "loan brothers" at Mares Mortgage today.